minio/docs/source/includes/minio-server-installation.rst

          make

       To update a source-based installation, use ``go get -u``.
-      :mc-cmd:`minio update` does not support source-based installations.
+      :mc-cmd:`mc admin update` does not support source-based installations.